allan-stewart/react-hogwarts-tdd-kata/README.md

 * Investigate the registerForCourse() method of the wizard actions.
 * Add tests and refactor the messy method.
 * See the course registration working correctly.

+Key concepts:

+* Only refactor when you have tests; keep them green.
+* Use tests to expose bugs.
+* Be bold in deleting wrong code and comments!